 This product is for external use only, it is not intended for use as a nutritional supplement.

+Magnesium Ascorbyl Phosphate (MAP) is a stable, water soluble derivative of Vitamin C, it does not readily degrade in formulas containing water.
+It is also considered light-stable and oxygen-stable.
+Studies of MAP in aqueous solutions have indicated that it retains over 95% of its potency at 40°C without any pH adjustment.
 MAP is capable of suppressing skin pigmentation by inhibiting Tyrosinase activity thus making it effective in whitening dark skin, or areas of dark skin.
 However, it has been sugested that concentrations of up to 10% may be required to be effective at inhibiting melanin production.

 MAP appears to have the same potential to boost skin collagen synthesis as does Ascorbic Acid, but at lower concentrations.
 As such, it may be the preferred choice for those with sensitive skin or those wanting to avoid the exfoliating effects of highly acidic Ascorbic Acid.

 Typical usage rate: 0.2 - 3, up to 10% pH: 7.0 - 8.5 Solubility: Soluble in water, mix well, allow time for lumps to dissolve